Journal

 What You Can Learn From Case Study A

+Although the project clearly intended to follow some Passivhaus principles, they were applied inconsistently.
 If you want Passivhaus results, use the whole recipe.
 Choosing to build a certified Passivhaus from the outset typically adds 4-8% to your project costs (often less), but it's an investment that saves money, hassle and comfort issues later.
 Case Study A's partial adoption of Passivhaus principles resulted in hefty rectification costs to address performance shortcomings.

 Case Study A: Rectification Costs